 Is Now The Time?

 In leading my clients to a decision regarding euthanasia I guide them through important questions.
 First, what is the current quality of their pet’s life?
 Is the pet still happy and playful?
 Does it show joy and affection?
 Is it eating well and is it aware of its surroundings?
 Is the pet in pain?
 Have we exhausted nursing and veterinary care?
 How is the pet’s illness affecting the family?
 Can you or your family really afford the cost of care that will likely be unrewarding?

 Once the decision has been made to put the pet to sleep you must decide if you want to be present while it is done.
 Veterinarians euthanize pets by administering an overdose of barbiturate anesthetics intravenously.
 The process is painless.
-You can cradle your pet while this is done or you can wait in the reception area until the process is complete.
+You can cradle your pet while this is done, or you can wait in the reception area until the process is complete.
 About seventy-five percent of my clients decide to be present.
-Most of my clients elect to have the pet cremated although some of the more traditional owners still bury the pet in their back yards.
-You can also bury the ashes of you pet in a treasured spot.
+Most of my clients elect to have the pet cremated although some of the more traditional owners still bury the pet in their backyards.
+You can also bury the ashes of your pet in a treasured spot.
 Alternatives include every option offered in human funerals and interment.

 After Your Pet Is Gone: